pepone/redhat-rpm-config/buildflags.md

 # Using RPM build flags

-At present, the only supported way is to use the `%configure` macro to obtain the full complement of flags, like this:
+For packages which use autoconf to set up the build environment, use the `%configure` macro to obtain the full complement of flags, like
+this:

     %configure